 The calm of the ride up to Matera is punctuated by massive tour buses careering around hairpin turns as sure footed as mountain goats filled with curious tourists drawn to Matera by history and now art and music.

-Matera has turned herself into an artist’s Mecca with festivals and performances throughout the Summer.
+Matera has turned herself into an artist’s Mecca with festivals and performances throughout the summer.

 We located our B&B. I purposely found one that had a balcony overlooking the Sassi and it was gorgeous.
 The B&B itself was stunningly renovated.

-Having breakfast in the morning on the balcony overlooking the Sassi and watching the sun come up turning the little ancient houses from grey, to gold to white is truly breathtaking.
+Having breakfast in the morning on the balcony overlooking the Sassi and watching the sun come up, turning the little ancient houses from grey to gold to white, is truly breathtaking.

-After breakfast my husband and I decided to tour the outer perimeter of Matera as there is a road that rings the city.
+After breakfast, my husband and I decided to tour the outer perimeter of Matera as there is a road that rings the city.

-As we walked we could see the caves dug into the hillsides that once provided scant refuge for the people of Matera.
+As we walked, we could see the caves dug into the hillsides that once provided scant refuge for the people of Matera.

-As evening approached we took a leisurely stroll through the middle of the town.
+As evening approached, we took a leisurely stroll through the middle of the town.
 As we walked we could hear music coming from all directions.
 I heard a woman perfecting an opera piece from a window high above our heads.

 Jazz was being performed by a fantastic band in a corner of the main drag.
+Everywhere we went, diligent students were practicing pianos, trumpets, saxophones, and other instruments.

-I was able to find a gluten free pizza and gluten free beer that were almost the same as the regular versions.
+The restaurants in Matera were surprisingly up-to-date with regard to the dietary needs and wants of tourists.
+I was able to find a gluten free pizza and gluten-free beer that were almost the same as the regular versions.

 There were many restaurants that offered table service on terraces overlooking the Sassi which starts to glow gold as evening falls.